 - Open from May to the end of October as an informal welcome centre, tours of the Doukhobor Heritage Flour Mill can be arranged by visiting the Boundary Museum in winter

 - Farmers’ market season is May to October

 - The Grand Forks Fall Fair runs the final weekend of August

-- The Rock Creek Fall Fair takes place mid-September
+- The Rock Creek Fall Fair takes place in mid-September

 Tour and taste your way through Boundary Country and experience the richness of life in rural BC.
 Cultivating the land surrounding Grand Forks dates back more than 100 years.
 It continues to this very day.
 Doukhobors once called our region Fructova, which means fruit of the valley.